SymfonyCasts/testing/sfcasts/ep1/dino-health.md

 > isAcceptingVisitorsByDefault() calls an undefined method.

-To fix this, move to our `Dinosaur` class and at the bottom, add `public function isAcceptingVisitors()` that returns `bool`.
+To fix this, move to our `Dinosaur` class and add `public function isAcceptingVisitors()` that returns `bool`.
 Inside, return `true`.

 Move back to the terminal and run our tests again...